 The first column gives the page number, the second the internal unique font name, the third the type of font (Type1, TrueType etc), the fourth the PDF font name, the fifth the PDF font encoding.

 11.2 Reading Document Information

-The -info option prints entries from the document information dictionary, and from any XMP metadata to standard output.
+The -info option prints entries from the document information dictionary to standard output.

 '''

 $cpdf -info pdf_reference.pdf

 Encryption: 40bit

 Linearized: true

 Permissions: No edit

 Version: 1.6

 Pages: 1310

-Title: PDF Reference, version 1.7

-Author: Adobe Systems Incorporated

-Subject: Adobe Portable Document Format (PDF)

 '''